instana/nodejs/packages/azure-container-services/images/README.md

 * Head to the "Docker" tab, enter the Docker image details, select the Azure Container Registry where your Docker image is stored, and choose the specific Docker image.
 * Click on "Review + create" and then proceed to click "Create" to initiate the deployment of the Azure web app.
 * After deployment, access the app service details to find the public IP address or DNS name for accessing your application.
 * In the "Configuration" section of the web app, enter the Instana URL and environment key to specify the environment to which the app will report later.
-If no specific environment is defined, include both the URL and the environment key in the application settings.
 * Go to the Instana environment you are reporting to (for example [test/pink](https://test-instana.pink.instana.rocks/#/physical?q=entity.type%3Acloudrun)) and inspect the data.
 * Test tracing:
     * You can find the service's public URL on its [details tab](https://console.cloud.google.com/run/detail/us-central1/cloud-run-nodejs-test/general?project=k8s-brewery).